AlexanderGrunewald/AlexanderGrunewald/README.md

 ## 🚀 About Me
 Hello!
 I'm a Data Scientist specialized in machine learning algorithms and statistical models.
 I'm particularly interested in applying data science techniques in the use of emulators.

-- 🔭 I’m currently working at [Bosch Switzerland](https://www.bosch.ch).
+- 🔭 I’m currently working at Michigan State University as a Learning Assistant
 - 📚 Undergraduate Researcher for the [Kerzen Dorf Group](https://github.com/kerzendorf-group).
 - 🌱 Learning more about and studying: **Machine Learning, Statistics, Astrophysics**.
 - 🏫 Attending: [Michigan State University](https://msu.edu).